coolexer/clab-mcp-server/README.md

 # Containerlab MCP Server

-This is a quick and dirty MCP (Model Context Protocol) trial for interacting with containerlab using Claude.
-This integration allows Claude to create, manage, and interact with network labs through the containerlab API server.
+This is a quick and dirty MCP (Model Context Protocol) trial for interacting with containerlab using AI.
+The example is tailored for claude desktop.

-## Requirements

 1. Running [containerlab API server](https://github.com/srl-labs/clab-api-server)
 2. Latest build of [containerlab](https://github.com/srl-labs/containerlab) from the main branch